therealsphinx/support.balsamiq.com/content/desktop/smallscreen.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "I'm on a small screen.
-How can I see more of the canvas?"
+title: "I'm on a Small Screen.
+How Can I See More of the Canvas?"
 menu:
   menudesktop:
     parent: desktop